Is G2A Legit and Safe? Honest Review for India (2026)

 The short version

-• Use it safely: 95%+ sellers, add Shield, pay by PayPal.
+• Use it safely: 95%+ rated sellers, add Shield, pay by PayPal, check the key region.

-Best for: The cheapest keys, if you protect yourself
+Best for: the cheapest keys, if you protect yourself

 G2A

-Type: Gray-market marketplace (3rd-party sellers)
+Type: Gray-market marketplace

 Sells: Game keys, software, gift cards